fbgallet/roam-extension-calendar/README.md

 If you press Shift at the same time, it will be opened in the sidebar.

+All th view settings are automatically saved, separately for the main page and the sidebar.

 ## Events and tasks displayed in the calendar

 - By default, the events and tasks displayed in the calendar are the first children block of `#calendar` block (nb: only its first mention is taken into account), in each Daily Notes Pages (DNP).
 This calendar tag can be customized.